espnet/espnet/doc/espnet2_tutorial.md

 #### Encoder

-For the encoder, we propose a unique encoder type encapsulating the following blocks: Conformer and Conv 1D (other X-former such as Branchformer or Enformer will be supported soon).
+For the encoder, we propose a unique encoder type encapsulating the following blocks: Branchformer, Conformer and Conv 1D (other X-former such as Squeezeformer or Enformer will be supported later).
 It is similar to the custom encoder in ESPnet1, meaning we don't need to set the parameter `encoder: [type]` here.
 Instead, the encoder architecture is defined by three configurations passed to `encoder_conf`:

   1. `input_conf` (**Dict**): The configuration for the input block.